-My friend Mandy welcomed her second baby boy this summer!
-You might remember seeing her cute pregnant belly in the Super Mom tee photos.
+You might remember seeing Mandy’s cute pregnant belly in the Super Mom tee photos.
 I wanted to throw a baby shower for her, but since Mandy already had all the essential baby gear, I decided to do a “Diaper Bash” encouraging guests to help me shower her with diapers, wipes and all the other consumables that a new baby goes through quickly.

 Of course you know how I love a theme, and what theme could I possibly do that centered around DIAPERS?
 I asked my husband this question, and he jokingly suggested the Poo Emoji.
 I was stunned by his brilliant idea, and when he could see the wheels in my head starting to churn, he started back pedaling.
-He did NOT think it was a great idea and was completely kidding.
+He did NOT think an Emoji Baby Shower was a great idea and was completely kidding.
 I assured him that it was pure genius and EXACTLY the stroke of inspiration I’d been searching for.
-So leaving him with a disgusted look on his face, I set feverishly to work!
+So leaving him with a disgusted look on his face, I set feverishly to work thinking up lots of emoji party ideas!

-As I was planning the party, a few people would ask me about the theme, and I would always lavishly praise my husband for suggesting such a great idea (since I knew he actually thought the whole thing was totally ridiculous LOL!)
+As I was planning the party, a few people would ask me about the theme, and I would tell them it was going to be an emoji baby shower and lavishly praise my husband for suggesting such a great idea (since I knew he actually thought the whole thing was totally ridiculous LOL!)
 Now I present to you a Poo Emoji Baby Shower, and I think you’ll agree with me that it is completely fabulous…

-I love my Heidi Swapp Lightbox Sign and the emoji pack was perfect.
+I love my Heidi Swapp Lightbox Sign, and the emoji pack was perfect.
 I seriously think this sign was one of the highlights of the whole night.
 Every guest that walked in, immediately busted up laughing.
-It set the perfect tone along with these cute #HELLO and #GOODBYE Emoji Hashtag Door Signs, which are free printables that you can download in the “Sources” section below.
+It set the perfect tone for an emoji party along with these cute #HELLO and #GOODBYE Emoji Hashtag Door Signs, which are free printables that are in my Emoji Diaper Bash Kit that you can get by filling out the form at the end of this post.

-I had planned to just send out an emoji-packed text as the invite, but ultimately I couldn’t resist creating a paper invitation.
+I had planned to just send out an emoji-packed text as the invite, but ultimately I couldn’t resist creating a paper emoji party invitation.
 This Diaper Bash Invitation template is an instant download in the Supermom Co-Op, and you can personalize it with all your party details.
+I have both Emoji Birthday Party invitations and Emoji Baby Shower invitations in the Supermom Co-op so check it out!

 I found Julie of The Sweet Life Cookies on Etsy, and she was game to help me out.
 Even though I was planning things fairly last minute, she created these fabulous Emoji cookies, wrapped them up so neatly, and shipped them to me just in time!
 I also am so impressed that not a single cookie broke in transit.
 Her cookies were adorable and yummy too… I had to hide the Emoji cookies from my kids so there would be enough for the Emoji party!